M

 Loren, English Fellow Training Teachers in Myanmar

-Loren, a graduate of the MA TESOL program at Bridge Pathway Partner University SIT, training teachers as an English Language Fellow in Myanmar
+Loren, a graduate of the MA TESOL program at Bridge Pathway Partner University SIT, training teachers as an English Language Fellow in Myanmar.
+Read her story here.

 Earning TEFL/TESOL certification as a pathway to a degree

-If you’re on the fence as to whether an MA in TESOL is worth it for you, it’s important to note that some TEFL/TESOL programs may be taken for university credit, giving you the option of later earning a degree in TESOL.
+If you are on the fence about whether an MA TESOL is worth it for you, you should know that some TEFL/TESOL programs offer university credit, giving you the option of later earning a degree in TESOL.
 Such certification courses do this in several ways:

 • A certification course may have been reviewed and recommended for university credit by an outside body, meaning you can apply that credit toward an undergraduate or graduate program in TESOL (see Bridge courses that have been recommended for university credit).

-• A course may be accepted by certain universities as a pathway to their specific graduate programs in TESOL.
+• Certain universities may accept a course as a pathway to their specific graduate programs in TESOL.

-For example, the Bridge International Diploma in English Language Teaching (IDELTOnline™) has been evaluated and recommended for up to 9 semester hours of graduate-level college credit by The American Council on Education’s College Credit Recommendation Service (ACE CREDIT®), so qualified enrollees can then transfer those credits to an MA program at a participating university.
+For example, the Bridge International Diploma in English Language Teaching (IDELTOnline™) has been evaluated and recommended for up to 6 semester hours of graduate-level college credit by the Accrediting Council for Continuing Education & Training (ACCET), so qualified enrollees can transfer those credits to an MA program at a participating university.
 Bridge also partners with a number of universities in the U.S. and abroad that accept the IDELTOnline™ as a pathway to a master’s degree program in TESOL or, in some cases, a doctorate program or scholarship.

 Who typically gets a Master’s in TESOL?

-While language institutes and schools in many countries will accept a TEFL/TESOL certificate when hiring teachers, if you are considering a job in higher education, then you’ll want to pursue a master’s.
-Also, teaching in English-speaking countries, such as the United States, or teaching abroad in a competitive region, such as the Middle East, can require a Master’s in TESOL.
+Language institutes and schools in many countries accept a TEFL/TESOL certificate when they hire teachers, but higher education jobs often require a master’s.
+English-speaking countries, such as the United States, may also require a Master’s in TESOL, and competitive regions abroad, such as the Middle East, can require one as well.

-For this reason, most people who pursue a Master’s in TESOL plan to make a career out of teaching English as a foreign/second language, as opposed to someone who just plans to teach English abroad or online as a digital nomad as a short-term adventure, for example, or someone who wants to teach English online as a part-time job.
+For this reason, most people who pursue a Master’s in TESOL plan to build a career in teaching English as a foreign or second language.
+This path usually differs from the path of someone who just plans to teach English abroad or online as a digital nomad as a short-term adventure, for example, or someone who wants to teach English online as a part-time job.

 What can you do with a Master’s in TESOL?

-A Master’s in TESOL isn’t just for teaching in universities or in one of the aforementioned regions.
-It can also be your ticket to non-teaching roles, such as developing teaching materials for schools or larger companies.
-With an MA TESOL, you may be eligible for higher positions in a number of institutions that specialize in EFL/ESL programs.
+A Master’s in TESOL is not just for teaching in universities or in one of the aforementioned regions.
+It can also open the door to non-teaching roles, such as developing teaching materials for schools or larger companies.
+With an MA TESOL, you may be eligible for higher positions in several institutions that specialize in EFL/ESL programs.
 You could become the next program director, curriculum writer, or ESL textbook editor.

 What are the benefits of an MA TESOL?

-One of the greatest benefits of getting a Master’s in TESOL is that it opens you up to an incredibly large range of teaching possibilities.
+One of the greatest benefits of getting a Master’s in TESOL is that the degree opens up an incredibly large range of teaching possibilities.

-• You’ll be qualified to teach English anywhere in the world
+• You will be qualified to teach English anywhere in the world.

 • You will generally have your pick when it comes to student level, and ESL teachers who have an MA are generally eligible to work at universities.

-• Having an MA under your belt will set you apart from other candidates vying for the same opportunities as you and lead to higher earning potential.
+• An MA under your belt will set you apart from other candidates vying for the same opportunities as you and lead to higher earning potential.

 How much does a Master’s in TESOL cost?
 Does it make financial sense to get one?